tyler-insight/jekyll-gulp-bourbon-neat/README.md

 | 1/6  | `.sixth-column-full`      |
 | 1/12 | `.twelfth-column-full`    |

-To use a grid with gutters, your code would look something like this:
+To use a grid without gutters, your code would look something like this:

 ```
 <section>